muhamed42/Assignment-QS3/README.md

 - Invoices-Testcases.md
 - Invoices Bug Report
 - Test Summary Report.md
-- Every File consists of the specific required the cover all items needed in each file.
+- Every File consists of the specific required that cover all items needed in each file.